Keurig Dr Pepper: Acquisition of Keurig, Inc.

 On September 28, 2010, GMCR's stock rose to what was then an all-time high; however, the company disclosed after the markets closed that the Securities and Exchange Commission (SEC) had requested documents and data related to an inquiry into how it accounted for revenue.
 The company announced that U.S. regulators had inquired into some of Green Mountain's accounting practices, including revenue recognition, and the large inventory with a single vendor, M. Block and Sons, Inc. Most analysts felt that the company practices were sound.
 The SEC ended the probe in October 2014, and brought no enforcement action against Green Mountain or its employees.

-In February 2011, Green Mountain announced an agreement with Dunkin' Donuts to make Dunkin’ Donuts coffee available in single-serve K-Cup pods for use with Keurig Single-Cup Brewers.
-In addition, participating Dunkin’ Donuts restaurants on occasion offer Keurig Single-Cup Brewers for sale.
+In February 2011, Green Mountain announced an agreement with Dunkin' Donuts to make Dunkin' Donuts coffee available in single-serve K-Cup pods for use with Keurig Single-Cup Brewers.
+In addition, participating Dunkin' Donuts restaurants on occasion offer Keurig Single-Cup Brewers for sale.
 In March 2011, Green Mountain Coffee and Starbucks announced a similar deal whereby the latter would sell its coffee and tea in Keurig single-serve pods, and would in return sell Keurig machines in their stores as part of the deal.

+Keurig Dr Pepper In Latin America

+In 2008, Dr Pepper Snapple Group bought the Mexican soft drink company Manantiales Peñafiel, which was then renamed Grupo Peñafiel across the country.
+One of its most popular products in Mexico was Squirt, widely enjoyed as a mixer with tequila and cocktails.

+A decade later, in 2018, Keurig Green Mountain merged with Dr Pepper Snapple Group.
+After the merger, Keurig Dr Pepper started operating in Mexico under the name Grupo Peñafiel, managing its brand portfolio in the country and expanding for the first time into the Mexican and Latin American markets.